 Everyone affected has been contacted and offered them antibiotics and a vaccine.

-The US Centre for Disease Control and Prevention The initial lapse occurred in the CDC's Bioterror Rapid Response and Advanced Technology laboratory, a high security area that was testing a new way of inactivating anthrax with chemicals instead of radiation.
+The initial lapse occurred in the CDC's Bioterror Rapid Response and Advanced Technology laboratory, a high security area that was testing a new way of inactivating anthrax with chemicals instead of radiation.

 According to Dr Paul Meechan, the scientists had been preparing an especially dangerous strain of the bacteria for use in two lower-security CDC labs - the Biotechnology Core Facility and the Special Bacteriology Reference Laboratory.

 Those teams were experimenting with methods to more quickly identify anthrax in substances and powders sent to the US.

 “If there was a bioterrorism incident, we could more quickly identify yes or no, this sample has anthrax,” said Dr Meechan, the director of the CDC's environmental health and safety office.

 To check the new deactivating method, they took a sample of what they thought was dead bacteria and put it on an agar plate to see if it would grow.

 “They waited 24 hours.
 They took a look at the plate and they didn't see any new growth,” Dr Meechan said.
 “At that point they assumed the material was safe."

 Researchers took the slides to the two lower-security labs and a week later, one of the labs asked for additional inactivated samples.